Valentin-elter/DashBoard/README.md

-# DASHBOARD
+# DashBoard
-Thirst year project, a web application that works like Netvibes (light).
-This app use third-party API to give some services to the user.
+A first-year student project, a web application that functions similar to Netvibes, but with a simpler interface.
+This app utilizes third-party APIs to provide various services to the user.

 ## Features

-* The user registers on the application in order to obtain an account with oauth2
+* Users must register for an account through oAuth2 authentication
-* The user can manage Widgets (Weather, youtube, steam)
+* Users have the ability to manage and customize their Widgets (Weather, Youtube, Steam)

-## How to build
+## Build on Linux (Ubuntu)

 ### 1. Install gradle
         Gradle 7.5.1

-### 2. Run
+### 2. Build & Run
+        gradle built
         gradle bootRun

 ## Screenshots